Sem@$K$: Is my knowledge graph embedding model semantic-aware?: Results

 A major finding is that models performing well with respect to rank-based metrics are not necessarily the most competitive when it comes to their semantic capabilities.
 On YAGO3-37K (see Table~\ref{tab:schema-defined-results-yago3-body}) for instance, ConvE showcases impressive MRR and Hits@K values.
 However, it is far from being the best KGEM in terms of Sem@$K$, as it is outperformed by CompGCN, R-GCN and all translational models.

 From a coarse-grained viewpoint, conclusions about the relative superiority of models with the distinct consideration of rank-based metrics and semantic awareness can be generalized at the level of models families.
 For example, semantic matching models (DistMult, ComplEx, SimplE) globally achieve better MRR and Hits@$K$ values while their semantic capabilities are in most cases lower than the ones of translational models (TransE, TransH) -- see Table~\ref{tab:schema-defined-results-compiled} and Table~\ref{tab:schemaless-results-compiled} for detailed results w.r.t. rank-based and semantic-oriented metrics.
+A condensed view of the comparison between MRR and Sem@10 is also reported in Fig.~\ref{fig:barplots-schemadefined} and Fig.~\ref{fig:barplots-schemaless}.
 The respective hierarchies of such models for the benchmarked schema-defined and schemaless KGs are depicted in Fig.~\ref{fig:yardsticks-schema-defined} and Fig.~\ref{fig:yardsticks-schemaless}, respectively.
 It is clearly visible that KGEMs are grouped by family.
 In particular, GNNs and translational models showcase very promising semantic capabilities.
-GNNs are almost always the best regarding Sem@$K$[ext] values -- not only for schemaless KGs (Fig.~\ref{fig:yardsticks-schemaless}), but also for schema-defined KGs (Table~\ref{tab:schema-defined-results-compiled}).
+GNNs are almost always the best regarding Sem@$K$[ext] values -- not only for schemaless KGs (Fig.~\ref{fig:yardsticks-schemaless}), but also for schema-defined KGs (see Table~\ref{tab:schema-defined-results-compiled} for full results, and Fig.~\ref{fig:barplots-schemadefined} for a quick glimpse).
 This means GNNs are more capable of predicting entities that have been observed as head (resp. tail) of a given relation.
 Translational models are very competitive in terms of Sem@$K$[base].
 In Fig.~\ref{fig:yardsticks-schema-defined}, we clearly see that they consistently rank among the best performing models regarding Sem@$K$[base].
 Interestingly, the semantic matching models DistMult, ComplEx and SimplE perform relatively poorly.
 This observation holds regardless of the nature of the KG, as they systematically rank among the worst performing models for schema-defined (Fig.~\ref{fig:yardsticks-schema-defined}) and schemaless (Fig.~\ref{fig:yardsticks-schemaless}) KGs.

 Therefore, it seems that translational models are better able at recovering the semantics of entities and relations to properly predict entities that are in the domain (resp. range) of a given relation, while semantic matching models might sometimes be better at predicting entities already observed in the domain (resp. range) of a given relation (\textit{e.g.} DistMult reaches very high Sem@$K$[ext] values on Codex-S, as evidenced in Fig.~\ref{subfig:yardstick-codex-s}).
 In cases when translational and semantic matching models provide similar results in terms of rank-based metrics, the nature of the dataset at hand -- whether it is schema-defined or schemaless -- might thus strongly influence the final choice of a KGEM.